 Besides the major groups discussed above, several other types of plant viruses are transmitted by whiteflies.
 The knowledge of genomic data of new plant viruses is increasing exponentially; however, some aspects of their biology, such as vectors and host range, remain mostly unknown.
 This information is crucial for understanding virus-plant interactions, control strategies, and mechanisms to prevent outbreaks.
 Typically, rhabdoviruses infect monocot and dicot plants and are vectored in nature by hemipteran sap-sucking insects, including aphids, leafhoppers, and planthoppers.
 However, several strains of a potentially whitefly-transmitted virus, papaya cytorhabdovirus, were recently described: (i) bean-associated cytorhabdovirus (BaCV) in Brazil, (ii) papaya virus E (PpVE) in Ecuador, and (iii) citrus-associated rhabdovirus (CiaRV) in China (Pinheiro-Lima et al., 2020).

 Carlaviruses can also be transmitted by whiteflies.
-The stem necrosis of soybean is caused by a virus of the Carlavirus and transmitted by the whitefly Bemisia tabaci, also infected beans and identified as Cowpea mild mottle virus (Tiwari et al., 2013).
+The stem necrosis of soybean is caused by a virus of the Carlavirus and transmitted by the whitefly B. tabaci, also infected beans and identified as Cowpea mild mottle virus (Tiwari et al., 2013).
 Additionally, torradoviruses represent an emerging group of whitefly-transmitted viruses.
 Torrao or torrado is an emerging disease that is causing serious economic losses in tomato crops of southeastern Spain.
 The causal agent has been shown to be a new picorna-like plant virus, tentatively named Tomato torrado virus (ToTV) (Amari et al., 2008).
 A simple assay was devised to analyze whether ToTV can be transmitted by whiteflies.
 ToTV-CE-infected tomato plants were placed together with three to eight healthy tomato seedlings inside insect-proof glass boxes.
-Adult Bemisia tabaci (100 to 800 individuals in three replicates) or Trialeurodes vaporariorum (100 individuals in one replicate) were released into each box.
+Adult B. tabaci (100 to 800 individuals in three replicates) or T. vaporariorum (100 individuals in one replicate) were released into each box.
 For both treatments, symptoms typically induced by ToTV appeared in one to seven tomato seedlings by 1 week after the release of the whiteflies.
 ToTV infection was confirmed by molecular hybridization in tissue prints of petiole cross sections at 10 days post-inoculation.
 These data strongly suggest that both B. tabaci and T. vaporariorum can transmit ToTV (Amari et al., 2008).

 3. Mechanisms and Mode of Transmission